Blood clotting tests are used to diagnose and assess bleeding problems and to monitor people who take warfarin or other anticoagulant medicines.

 This measures the rate at which, and the extent to which, platelets form clumps (aggregate) after a chemical is added which stimulates aggregation.
 It tests the function of the platelets.

 Tests to check if your blood clots too easily

-If you have an unexplained blood clot within a normal blood vessel, you may have tests to investigate possible causes.
-For example, a blood test to check for 'factor V Leiden'.
+If you have an unexplained blood clot within a normal blood vessel this is caused thrombophilia.
+You may have tests to investigate possible causes - for example, a blood test to check for 'factor V Leiden'.
 This is an abnormal form of factor V which tends to make the blood clot more readily than normal.

 Various conditions such as vitamin deficiencies, leukaemia, liver disorders, or infections may affect clotting.
 Therefore, in some cases other tests may be needed to find the cause of abnormal levels of platelets or clotting factors.

 Further reading and references

 Coagulation Factors; Lab Tests Online, 2012